helium/HIP/xx-restore-first-to-witness.md

 originating gateway) are rewarded over those setup on for example slow connections, badly placed indoors or those far away on towers not providing useful coverage for sensors.

-Reducising this window makes little difference as we're talking milliseconds of difference, the only way to curb this stuffing is to return back to first to hear over this random selection as forwarding will always add latency.
+Reducing this window makes little difference as we're talking milliseconds of difference, the only way to curb this stuffing is to return back to first to hear over this random selection as forwarding will always add latency.